MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 1. Avoid "Gaze as a weapon"

-    Gaze and dwell requires visual feedback to be intuitive, but too much feedback can induce anxiety.
+    Head-Gaze and dwell requires visual feedback to be intuitive, but too much feedback can induce anxiety.
 The feedback should help a user know what they're targeting, but not auto-select it against their intent.
 Reading text, icons, and labels requires extra consideration to provide a person room to absorb the information before selecting.

 2. Seek Goldilocks speed